TonySiqi Yun

 First Prize Winner and Gold Medalist at the First China International Music Competition, 2019 Recipient of the Rheingau Music Festival's LOTTO-Förderpreis, 2023

-Following his highly-acclaimed subscription debut with the Philadelphia Orchestra performing Robert Schumann’s Piano Concerto under the baton of Yannick Nézet-Séguin in the 2022/23 season, the Canadian-born pianist Tony Siqi Yun will make his subscription debut this season at Carnegie Hall with Yannick Nézet-Séguin and Orchestre Métropolitain performing Rachmaninov’s Second Piano Concerto.
-He first met Maestro Nézet-Séguin in the final round of the inaugural China International Music Competition in 2019, where he went on to win First Prize and a Gold Medal performing Tchaikovsky’s First Piano Concerto.
+Recent highlights include his highly-acclaimed subscription debut with the Orchestre Metropolitain performing Rachmaninov's Piano Concerto No. 2 under the baton of Yannick Nézet-Séguin.
+This follows his acclaimed subscription debut with the Philadelphia Orchestra and Maestro Nézet-Séguin in the 22/23 season.
+He first met the conductor in the final round of the inaugural China International Music Competition in 2019, where he went on to win First Prize and a Gold Medal performing Tchaikovsky’s First Piano Concerto.
 Other recent concerto performances have included The Cleveland Orchestra (Tchaikovsky), Toronto Symphony and Orchestre Métropolitain in Montreal (Clara Schumann) and the Orchestre de Chambre de Paris (Beethoven).

-Recent and future highlights include his debuts at the Hamburg Elbphilharmonie and Leipzig Gewandhaus in Düsseldorf and Luxembourg; and in North America at the Aspen Music Festival, Vancouver Recital Society, 92NY, Carnegie Hall, Colorado Music Festival, and the Gilmore Rising Stars Series.
-He is a recipient of the Jerome L. Greene Fellowship at The Juilliard School, where he studies with Professor Yoheved Kaplinsky and Matti Raekallio.
+Tony has performed in venues such as Hamburg Elbphilharmonie, Leipzig Gewandhaus in Düsseldorf, Philharmonie in Luxembourg; and in North America at the Aspen Music Festival, Vancouver Recital Society, 92NY, Aspen Festival.
+Carnegie Hall, Colorado Music Festival, and the Gilmore Rising Stars Series.
+He is a recipient of the Jerome L. Greene Fellowship at The Juilliard School.
+Tony graduated from Juilliard in 2024.

 Download programme biography